up42/docs/source/reference/parameters.rst

 -------------

-Data blocks and processing blocks use the same parameter types, however certain names are treated as reserved keys when specifying the filers for a data block, to ensure that the filter specification does not conflict with the STAC standard.
+Data blocks and processing blocks use the same parameter types, however certain names are treated as reserved keys when specifying the filters for a data block, to ensure that the filter specification does not conflict with UP 42 defined :ref:`filters <filters>`.
 (For more information on how to use these reserved filter names when building a data block, see the :ref:`section on using envvars in blocks <block-envvars>`.)

 This means that if you use any of the names ``intersects``, ``contains``, ``bbox``, ``limit``, ``ids`` and ``time`` or